Skip to main content

 GitHub push dialog showing repository selection and Push button.GitHub push dialog showing repository selection and Push button.

 Push again anytime to update the repository with your latest changes.
-Rocket pushes to the rocket-update branch and opens a pull request to main each time.
-For Next.js TypeScript tasks, the button changes to Pull from GitHub after the initial push.
-Use it to bring in the latest state of main from your local IDE or from teammates and continue building in Rocket.
+For Next.js TypeScript tasks, Rocket pushes to the rocket-update branch and automatically opens a pull request to main each time.
+After the initial push, the button changes to Pull from GitHub so you can bring in the latest state of main from your local IDE or from teammates.
+For all other frameworks, clicking Push sends your code to GitHub but no automatic pull request is created.
+Push manually whenever you want to update.

 Tips

 • Two-way sync for Next.js TypeScript.
-After pushing, the button switches to Pull from GitHub so you can import changes from main back into Rocket.
+After pushing, Rocket auto-creates a PR to main and the button switches to Pull from GitHub so you can import changes back into Rocket.

 • One-way sync for other frameworks.
-Non-Next.js tasks support push only.
-Always make changes in Rocket first, then push.
+Non-Next.js tasks support manual push only.
+No automatic PR is created — always make changes in Rocket first, then click Push when ready.

 • Branch behaviour.
-Rocket pushes to rocket-update and opens a PR to main.
+For Next.js TypeScript, Rocket pushes to rocket-update and opens a PR to main.
 Pull always reads from main.

 • Repository naming.
-Rocket can create new repos or push to existing ones.
-Use a clear name so tasks are easy to find.
+Rocket automatically creates a repository for your task.
+Use a clear task name so repos are easy to find.

 • Public vs. private.
 Public repos are great for portfolios.
 Private repos are better for client work or proprietary tasks.